 Top 10 Reasons for Drain Line Stoppages

 Asking what causes a clog is a loaded question, because we can’t give you just one answer.
 There are a number of different things that cause your drains to get stopped up; some serious, some easily reparable.
-But rest assured that our team of experts here at Lighten Up Electric and Plumbing will get your drains flowing like normal in no time!
+But rest assured that our team of experts here at Lighten Up Plumbing, Heating, Cooling and Electric will get your drains flowing like normal in no time!

 What Causes Your Drains to Clog